SqueezyDough/real-time-web-1920/README.md

 # Concept
 ## Artistry.IO
-For this course I am building a real-time artist guessing game where players try to guess artists from a song that is playing and get points when they guess it right.
+For this course I am building a artist guessing game where players try to guess artists from a song that is playing and get points when they guess it right.
+Players have 30 seconds to guess a song util the game moves on to the next one.
 When the players fails to guess the song, the song is stored and the players can create a playlist from them.

 ------
 ## Data management